Handy OSHA Resources

 On-Site Consultation Program

 Get personalized advice with a free and confidential on-site consultation.
-The consultant will not give penalties or citations because the purpose of the consultant's visit is solely to:
+The consultant does not issue penalties or citations because the visit is meant to identify hazards and recommend improvements.

-While the program prioritizes high-hazard worksites, it's available to all small and medium-sized businesses and is completely free.
+While the program prioritizes high-hazard worksites, it is available to all small and medium-sized businesses and is completely free.

-When your workforce employs Spanish speakers or a diverse workforce, you may need education, outreach and training assistance.
-Schedule a seminar or workshop with an OSHA Diverse Workforce/Limited English Proficiency coordinator.
-Every 10 OSHA regions has one coordinator who can help you train and prepare your employees effectively.
+If your workforce includes Spanish speakers or other limited-English-proficiency employees, you may need additional education, outreach and training assistance.
+Schedule a seminar or workshop with an OSHA coordinator to help train and prepare your employees effectively.

 Compliance Assistance Specialists (CAS)

-When you're ready to host a seminar or workshop on safety challenges or compliance issues, contact a CAS.
-In states under federal jurisdiction, the OSHA area offices have a CAS on staff who will provide training resources and promote OSHA cooperative programs.
+When you're ready to host a seminar or workshop on safety challenges or compliance issues, contact a Compliance Assistance Specialist.
+In federally governed states, OSHA area offices have CAS staff who provide training resources and promote cooperative programs.

 Training Institute (OTI) and Training Education Centers

-Access a variety of OSHA trainings, including technical advice, seminar and workshop speakers, or audiovisual aids, through the Training Institute and Training Education Centers.
-This resource provides basic and advanced safety and health courses as well as small business seminars.
+Access a variety of OSHA trainings, including technical advice, seminar and workshop speakers, and audiovisual aids through the Training Institute and regional Training Education Centers.
+These resources include basic and advanced safety and health courses as well as small business seminars.

 Penalty Reductions